millo-76/Python-Practice/README.md

 ## Folder Structure
 - `baseball-program/` — All files for the baseball stats GUI project.
-- `School-Assignments/` — For school-related Python assignments.
+- `INFS 3070/` — For school-related Python assignments.
 - (Root directory) — For general practice scripts or experiments.

 ## Baseball Program
 The `baseball-program/` folder contains a complete baseball stats GUI project, including its own README and all related files.

 ## School Assignments
-The `School-Assignments/` folder is for personal coursework and is not licensed for reuse.
+The `INFS 3070/` folder is for personal coursework and is not licensed for reuse.

 ## How to Use